 processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

-processing of your data in relation to our apps, which is explained in our privacy notice for each app [coming soon].
+processing of your data in relation to our apps, which is explained in our privacy notice for each app.

 This policy is updated continuously to reflect the measures taken by Polestar in relation to your personal data.
 Read more.

 The concepts “controller” and “joint controllers” are terms used in the EU GDPR.
 A controller is the company that determines the purposes (why) and the means (how) of personal data processing – in other words, the controller is responsible for the processing of the personal data.
 When two or more companies jointly determine the purpose and means of the personal data processing, those companies are called joint controllers.
-The term “processor” refers to a service provider or third party under US privacy laws, which processes personal data on behalf of the controller.
-In the text below, you will find who acts as a controller/business, joint controller, or processor/service provider for each processing and we explain their respective roles below.
+In the text and in each of the tables below you will find who the controller or joint controllers is/are for each processing.

 2. When do we process your personal data?